Different Finishes of Natural Stones

-Natural stones like granite, marble, limestone, quartzite and sandstone are created by nature.
-These stones are mined from earth and subjected to processing at the stone factories.
+Natural stones like granite, marble, limestone, quartzite, and sandstone are created by nature.
+These stones are mined from the earth and subjected to processing at the stone factories.
 The solid blocks of the stone are mined and cut into slabs and then sent for finishing in factories.
 The finishing process makes the stones fit and suitable for different construction purposes.

 Significance of Finishing

-The natural stone slab installed without any finishing process or in the absence of any treatment is called a rough finish.
+The natural stone slab installed without any finishing processor in the absence of any treatment is called a rough finish.
 The stones are quarried from the mountains and sliced into slabs of desirable dimension.
 Then the finishing process begins for the stones which become suitable for cladding or cobblestones.
 The types of finishing available in natural finishing are Riven Finishing and Sawn finishing.
-In Riven finishing the surface is designed for a shining slate and quartzite tiles.
+In Riven finishing, the surface is designed for shining slate and quartzite tiles.
 The finish is derived from the point of division at which the blocks are dissected.
-The finish has other popular names like river cleft, natural cleft or split face.
+The finish has other popular names like river cleft, natural cleft, or split face.
 This uneven surface is suitable for floor designs, the patterns on this design are not engineered but created naturally while mined.
 Certain granites and marbles are available with clefting which are limited for wall installations and pavements.

 Mechanical finishing renders a smooth and glossy finish with different textures.
 This brings out the attributes of the stone to light.
 The finishing textures of natural stones available in mechanical finishing are of three types.
-They are Honed, Polished and Satin finish.
+They are Honed, Polished, and Satin finish.

 Satin Finishing is found between polished and honed finishes that are not matte and reflective.
 This is not a very common finish.

 Impact Finishing was a result of creating varieties of textures, this finish type offers an irregular and rough texture for having resistance against slip.
 Stones processed with this finish need more care and attention.
-The Natural stone finish in impact option comes with the following types:
+The Natural stone finish in the impact option comes with the following types: